AdaCore/training_material/extern/README.md

 Validate by clicking the checkmark on the side.

+# Troubleshooting

-In case of further issues, try changing the `backend` option to other values.
-Keep the `LOADER` to `ROM` and check that `HOST` is set to your current OS.
+In case of issues, try changing the `backend` option to different values.
+The `LOADER` should be `ROM` and check that `HOST` is set to your current OS.